Using the XP-Pen Tablet in Your Classroom

 • Whiteboard Tool:

 • Open Zoom’s Whiteboard feature and use the XP-Pen to draw, write, or diagram ideas in real time.
-Uploaded Image (Thumbnail)
+Screenshot of Zoom's Meeting settings window with the Whiteboards button circled.

 Tips and Tricks for Using the XP-Pen